 First, it’s important not to set out-of-reach goals for yourself.
 Be realistic and give yourself time to make gradual improvements.
 It won’t happen overnight.
 Don’t beat yourself up for not accomplishing a set goal in the time frame you wanted.
 Mistakes are part of the process.

 Second, spend time with your family and friends.
 The sad reality: the time we spend facing a screen is increasing, and the time we spend in person with our loved ones is decreasing.

 We have great surface relationships online, but often fail to take care of those relationships in person.
 Make sure to spend valuable time with your loved ones—beyond a Facebook like or comment.

 Third, experts suggest practicing gratitude.
 Thinking about the things you are grateful for each day.
 Research and countless personal stories prove it will improve your mood and overall mental health.

 Lastly, take time for yourself.
 Set clear boundaries to establish a better work/life balance, start a workout routine, take up a new hobby, budget yourself some downtime for a warm bath or to read a new book.
 Personal time allows our minds to declutter and gives you a reprieve from the stresses of work and family.
 This time will allow you to concentrate on a range of important subjects, from lingering questions about life insurance to how to save for your future.

 Here at Compare Life Insurance, we would like to give a big thanks to all the experts who contributed to this piece.
 Mental health work can be a thankless job with many hurdles and challenges.
 We thank all the experts who took time out of their busy schedules to help us compile this list.
-Thank you for helping our readers work to make 2020 their best year yet.
+Thank you for helping our readers work to make this new year their best year yet.